Introduction to Japanese Aesthetic Principles

 A Chawan (teacup) example of wabi-sabi

-Yugen is rooted Chinese philosophical texts where it carries the meaning of “dark” or “mysterious.”
+Yugen is rooted in Chinese philosophical texts where it carries the meaning of “dark” or “mysterious.”
 Sometimes Yugen is mistakenly defined as pursuing or representing another world.
 The principle is rooted in a preference for allusiveness and mystery over more explicit representations.

 Shibui refers to simple and subtle beauty.
 The term originated in the Muromachi period (1336-1392), describing a sour taste, a definition it still carries in modern Japanese.
 Like wabi-sabi, shibui is applicable to a variety of objects and subjects.
 Shibui differs from wabi or sabi as shibui objects are not necessarily imperfect, whereas wabi or sabi objects can exaggerate intentional imperfections.
 Shibui tries to find the middle ground between seemingly opposing concepts such as elegance and rusticness.

-Miyabi is one of the oldest Japanese aesthetic ideals and does not share as strong an association to Zen Buddhism as some of the others discussed.
+Miyabi is one of the oldest Japanese aesthetic ideals and does not share as strong an association with Zen Buddhism as some of the others discussed.
 Compared to the other ideals, miyabi is rooted more in courtly manners than it is in nature.
 In Japanese, “miyabi” is often translated as “elegance” or “refinement.”
 In order to achieve miyabi, the individual must remove any absurdity or vulgarness to achieve a polished grace.
 Miyabi is strongly associated with the Heian period (794-1185) and the notion of Mono no aware, the bittersweet awareness of flux and vulnerability.

 Landscape by Sesshu Toyo (1420-1506, Rinzai Zen priest and artist)

-Iki (いき, often written 粋):
+Iki (いき, often written 粋)

 The ideal of iki originated in the Edo period (1603-1868) and is an expression of style that is spontaneous, original and unfussy.
 In contrast to sometimes stuffy miyabi, iki is not overly refined or self-aware, but ephemeral, straightforward and seductive.
 Iki is not found in nature but in the human realm of appreciating natural beauty or the nature of human beings; using iki to describe a person is a very high compliment.
 Notably, iki did not originate amongst the sheltered upper classes or in the ascetic environment of temples but among the mercantile class of Edo.